Nine-Point Methodology for Evaluating Antique Oriental Carpets (Part 1)

 PART ONE OF TWO PARTS

-(These elements are not shown in order of importance.
-All nine points combine together to determine the rug’s value and level of collectability.)
+(The attributes listed below are not shown in order of importance.
+All nine points combine together to determine the rug’s value and level of collectibility.)

 1. Level of Artistry